zanni/messaging-server/README.md

 ## Design

-session model:
+Session model:
 - userId
 - listeningAddress: where to establish web stomp connection
 - listeningKey: queue name user is allowed to subscribe to
 - ack flag

+workflow
-User creates a session by sending HTTP request to MessagingServer "/connect" endpoint User then attempts to connect to RabbitMQ using session's data given by MessagingServer in previous HTTP response.
+- User creates a session by sending HTTP request to MessagingServer "/connect" endpoint
+- User then attempts to connect to RabbitMQ using session's data given by MessagingServer in previous HTTP response.
-RabbitMQ use MessagingServer as authentification/authorization backend using HTTP endpoints.
+- RabbitMQ use MessagingServer as authentification/authorization backend using HTTP endpoints.
-User create and subscribe to an auto-delete queue on RabbitMQ if MessagingServer has an active session matching {userId, listeningAddress, listeningKey}
+- User create and subscribe to an auto-delete queue on RabbitMQ if MessagingServer has an active session matching {userId, listeningAddress, listeningKey}
-MessagingServer has a listener on RabbitMQ queue creation/deletion events.
+- MessagingServer has a listener on RabbitMQ queue creation/deletion events.
 When a queue is created, corresponding session is acked, when a queue is deleted, corresponding session is deleted
-User exchange messages with another connected user by sending HTTP request to MessagingServer "/exchange" enpoint.
+- User exchange messages with another connected user by sending HTTP request to MessagingServer "/exchange" enpoint.
-MessagingServer then relay the message by pushing to corresponding user's queue
+- MessagingServer then relay the message by pushing to corresponding user's queue

 ## Browser compatibility consideration